Daily Prayer from the Anglican Prayer Book for Australia

 as in the beginning, so now, and for ever.
 Amen.

-2 The Opening Canticle, The Praise of God’s Servants
+2 The Opening Canticle, A Song of the Shepherd

 3 The Opening Prayer